17 Types of Pet Turtles: Best Turtles to Have as Pets

 Feeding:

-The young Caspian pond turtles are carnivorous.
-However, with more age, they start to become omnivorous.
-You can provide them a reliable commercial food daily with some green leafy vegetables, insects, worms as well as chopped fishes.
+Young Caspian pond turtles are carnivorous.
+As they age, they become omnivorous.
+Feed them commercial turtle food daily, along with green leafy vegetables, insects, worms, and chopped fish.

 Hibernation: